Felton Institute is a leader in cutting edge research and program development that is built upon proven evidence-based

 CBTp is a treatment approach developed in the United Kingdom.
 It is a treatment that helps individuals suffering with psychosis to understand, manage, and prevent their symptoms—including the many terrible symptoms of schizophrenia such as hearing voices, believing paranoid ideas, and having hallucinations or delusions.

 CBTp was initially brought to the United States by Felton Institute, at first for use in our own Early Psychosis Programs.
 However, once we realized how dramatically effective it was with our clients, we embarked on a joint project with the California Institute for Behavioral Health Solutions (CIBHS) to train treatment teams working throughout California in this approach.

-We are seeking to create a transformational movement in treatment of serious and chronic mental illness.
+We are seeking to create a transformational movement in the treatment of serious and chronic mental illness.
 The collaboration of Felton and CIBHS has resulted in the development of a new model for training providers in the United States by focusing strategically on Cognitive Behavioral Therapy for Psychosis strategies for Front Line Providers (CBTp FLP) which incorporates the SAGE model of clinical supervision developed by Derek Milne.

 For more information about CBTp FLP please visit feltonresearch.org/cbt.html.